 What are the hidden costs of converting a house to a medical centre?

-When you are converting a house to a clinic of any description, you need to consider the cost.
+When you are converting a house to a medical clinic of any description, you need to consider the cost.
 What are the hidden costs in transferring the use?

 To be compliant with the Disability Discrimination Act (DDA), you must provide disability access to all the doorways.
 They must be 850mm clear with 530mm left side clearance and passages must be a certain width.
 To make these changes, there is a lot of engineering and carpentry works which will multiply the costs out very quickly.
 In order to comply, you may need to completely rebuild a lot of walls and doorways.